Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 \section{Results \& Discussion}

-The general results for our survey are shown in Table \ref{table_gen_results}, while all calculated cyclic merits can be found for GBT, DSA-2000, MeerKAT, FAST, and MWA, in Table \ref{table_cyc} and LOFAR, NenuFAR, CHIME, and uGMRT in Table \ref{table_cyc_2}, with markers indicating cyclic merits that pass certain thresholds.
-We note that the results in Tables \ref{table_gen_results}, \ref{table_cyc}, and \ref{table_cyc_2} only considered the specific observing frequencies shown in Table \ref{table_configs}.
+The general cyclic merit results for our survey of real sources are shown in Table \ref{table_gen_results}, while the cyclic merit results for our simulated survey shown in Table \ref{sim_gen_results}.
+The general scintle detection results from both real and simulated populations are shown in Table \ref{table_scint_resolve}.
+All calculated cyclic merits for real sources can be found for GBT, the DSA, MeerKAT, FAST, MWA, and LWA in Table \ref{table_cyc} and LOFAR, NenuFAR, CHIME, and uGMRT in Table \ref{table_cyc_2}, with markers indicating cyclic merits that pass certain thresholds.
+We note that the results in all of these tables only considered the specific observing frequencies shown in Table \ref{table_configs}.
 However, all of these observing frequencies exist within observing bands that extend both above and below these frequencies by many tens of MHz.
 As a result, there are a number of pulsars for each telescope-observing frequency combination that may pass certain cyclic merit thresholds and are observable within the full deconvolution regime in a different part of the band than the observing frequencies we chose.
-We elaborate on these cases in the telescope subsections below.
+We elaborate on these cases for real sources in the telescope subsections below.